andychiare/guest-writer/articles/yyyy-mm-dd-dotnet-reverse-proxy.markdown

 private readonly RequestDelegate _nextMiddleware;
 ```

 The `_httpClient` property defines the HTTP client you will use to pass requests to the target server, while the `_nextMiddleware` property represents any subsequent middleware in the ASP.NET HTTP pipeline.
-You initialize the `_nextMiddleware` property in the class constructor:
+You initialize the `_nextMiddleware` property in the class constructor as follows:

 ```c#
 public ReverseProxyMiddleware(RequestDelegate nextMiddleware)